Run Dem Crew

 Run Dem Crew is a London based running crew founded in 2007 by DJ, poet and youth mentor Charlie Dark as “a running club for people who don’t consider themselves runners”.
 Their name is derived from the reggae group Scare Dem Crew.
 The crew originated with Dark and his mates running around east London but has since grown to several hundred people who meet every Tuesday.
 As a group they choose to differentiate themselves from a traditional running club as they are not registered with England Athletics and the emphasis is on family and community.
 Run Dem Crew are committed to change and work closely with young people across London providing mentoring and advice along with the opportunity to explore London in a safe, unique, positive and supportive environment.
-The crew are currently based at Brixton Street Gym.
+The crew are currently based at the Lululemon Store in Spitalfields Market.

 Traditionally the group ran in speed groups such as Tortoises, Greyhounds, Hares, Cheetahs and Elites.
 Dark has recently foregone this method to focus on community culture at Brixton Street Gym.

 Charlie Dark is also a Lululemon Global Running Ambassador, and has received a Points of Light award from the UK prime minister Theresa May for his dedication to establishing the alternative running community.